TalhaK14/python-bank-poll/README.md

 ## PyPoll

-you are tasked with helping a small, rural town modernize its vote counting process

-* You will be give a set of poll data called election_data.csv.
+Tasked with helping a small, rural town modernize its vote counting process.
+Given a set of poll data called election_data.csv.
 The dataset is composed of three columns: Voter ID, County, and Candidate.

-Your task is to create a Python script that analyzes the votes and calculates each of the following:
+* Task is to create a Python script that analyzes the votes and calculates each of the following:

   * The total number of votes cast